Assessing high-order effects in feature importance via predictability decomposition

-Now we consider a dataset from a GEANT \cite{GEANT} based simulation of electron-proton inelastic scattering measured by a particle detector system, available in \cite{geant}.
-It consists of a very large number of samples of four different particles described by 6 detector signals.
-We consider only the samples of pion and proton (n = 4752682) particles to predict the two-valued target function defined by $y=1$ for protons and $y=0$ for pions; as in the previous example we use the hypothesis space induced by the inhomogeneous polynomial kernel of degree 2 (similar outputs are obtained using linear regression).
-The input features are the velocity $\beta$, the momentum $p$, the scattering angle $\theta$, the number of emitted photoelectrons $nphe$, the response from an inner detector $ein$ and the response from an outer detector $eout$.
-All variables are z-scored before processing.
+We now consider a dataset derived from a GEANT \cite{GEANT} simulation of electron-proton inelastic scattering, measured by a particle detector system and available in \cite{geant}.
+This dataset includes a very large number of samples of four different particles, each characterized by six detector signals.
+For this analysis, we focus exclusively on pion and proton samples (n=4,752,682) to predict a binary target variable, where y=1 represents protons and y=0 represents pions.
+As in the previous toy example, we use the hypothesis space induced by the inhomogeneous polynomial kernel of degree 2 (similar outputs are obtained using linear regression).
+The input features include the velocity $\beta$, the momentum $p$, the scattering angle $\theta$, the number of emitted photoelectrons $nphe$, the response from an inner detector $ein$, and the response from an outer detector $eout$.

-In Figure 2 we depict the results from the proposed approach and both the LOCO and the pairwise index for the six variables.
-Concerning the pairwise index, the highest predictive power from individual features stems from, in order, $\beta$, $p$, and $\theta$; $ein$ and $eout$ also show predictive power, whilst $nphe$ has negligible predictive power.
-LOCO, instead, is high just for $\beta$ and $p$.

-Using our approach, the most discriminating feature is the velocity $\beta$, which shows a large unique contribution as well as synergistic effects in cooperation with $p$ and redundant effects with $\theta$.
+In Figure \ref{fig:decomp_geant}, we depict the decomposition by Hi-Fi along with LOCO and the pairwise index for the six variables.
+According to the pairwise index, the features with the highest predictive power are, in order, $\beta$, $p$, and $\theta$, while $ein$ and $eout$ also demonstrate predictive power.
+The feature $nphe$ shows negligible predictive power.
+LOCO, on the other hand, identifies $\beta$ and $p$ as the most significant features.
+Using the Hi-Fi approach, the most discriminating feature is $\beta$, which provides a large unique contribution, synergistic effects when combined with $p$, and redundant effects with $\theta$.